LaxarJS/shop-demo/docs/tutorials/shop_demo.md

 # Conform Base Files to the ShopDemo Application
-At the moment we have a simple application with default files, layout and theme.
-In this step we change them to have a consistently application and a nicer appearance of the pages.
-To explain the creation of a layout and theme it goes beyond the scope of the tutorial.
-We will get the layout and theme from the finished ShopDemo.
+At this moment, after concluding the initial two steps, we have a simple application with default files, layout and theme.
+In this step we change them to achieve a consistent application and a nicer appearance of the pages.
+It would go beyond the scope of this tutorial to explain the creation of a layout and theme.
+We will therefore just obtain the layout and theme from the existing ShopDemo.

 ## Pages
 We rename application/pages/page1.json to application/pages/shop_demo.json and application/pages/page2.json to application/pages/finish_order.json.